Inquisitor 1935: Your Move by Ploy

 The misspelling of the last word explains why there are some misprints and I didn’t realise until writing this that they are all 5-letters long and have their second and third letters swapped.
 It’s quite late on Monday night so I’m not going to be able to weed them all out but I have managed to identify some of them bleow.

 On to the end game, I stared at the grid for ages and all it did was stare back.
 I had to call in elmac, who’s no longer elmac since she became an O’Donoghue earlier this year.
-She managed to find two occurrences of ROBOT in the bottom left of the grid.
+She managed to find two occurrences of ROBOT in the bottom right of the grid.
 After that I found REFIT at the top of the grid.
 So it seems we have to remove two ROBOTs and replace another one after a REFIT.

 Finally, we have to write WESTWORLD (9 letters) below the grid.